arnognulf/usch/README.md

 Similar to "for" in bash, iterating over a file matching pattern can be done as follows:

-    // usch_stash_t is a linked list where allocations are stashed ustash_t s = {NULL};
+    // ustash_t is a linked list where allocations are stashed ustash_t s = {NULL};
     char **hdrs;
-    // usch_strexp will never return NULL
+    // ustrexp will never return NULL
     for (hdrs = ustrexp(&s, "*.h"); *hdrs != NULL; hdrs++)
     {
         printf("%s\n", hdrs[i]);